swonderine/ml-workbench-recommender/README.md

 $ docker-compose up -d
 ```

 All the services should now be up and running and the cronjob should run the `train.py` script at whatever time selected.

 ```
 $ docker container ps
 ```

+### Let's check out MLflow and Minio

+We can check out the MLflow GUI on `http://localhost:5000` and the Minio Console on http://localhost:9000/ .

+### Let's test the API

 For testing purposes of the API let's run: